-Additions to existing construction and new construction building permit applications are required to have a completed REBP Checklist (see document at the bottom of this page) in addition to the application.
-Please read the REBP Checklist Guidelines for detailed information about the REBP Checklist.
+Additions to existing construction and new construction building permit applications are required to have a completed REBP Checklist (see below) in addition to the application.

 On April 24, 2013 the Town of Carbondale adopted the 2012 International Green Construction Code (IGCC).
 The code regulates all new commercial construction and some remodels.
 A copy of the IGCC is available for checkout from the town of Carbondale.